Lately much discussion transpires on trigger points. Something like

 I have explained why injections into the trigger points provide only temporary relief of symptoms.
 For better understanding of the treatment concept, I would recommend to read it again.
 It is impossible to reach results in cases of painful orthopedic disorders, if we will not provide adequate treatment including trigger point therapy.

 Any scientifically and not scientifically developed protocols must be clinically proven as an working concept for a long time.
 Otherwise all can be scientifically sounds but will not work.
 You can have lots of references, but it will be only theoretical concepts, if clinically it will be not proven working.
 I am claiming the necessity to provide adequate treatment as was explained in Simplicity and extreme healing power of massage therapy based on clinically proven necessities to address abnormalities in the skin, fascia, muscles, and periosteum, as well as to provide trigger point therapy.

 Those practitioners who deny the existence of trigger points and/or not addressing myofascial dysfunctions and trigger points, only inhibite trigger points, converting them to sleeping trigger points.
-What I have stated in this commentary, in my blogs, presented on my DVDs and other materials, is a longtime clinically and/or scientifically proven fact.
+What I have stated in this commentary, in my blogs, presented on my medical massage educational videos and other materials, is a longtime clinically and/or scientifically proven fact.

-Please be advised that as a member of this group, you will be able to purchase any DVD including CEs programs at 30% discount.
+Please be advised that as a member of this group, you will be able to purchase any medical massage educational video including CEs programs at 30% discount.
 This is inclusive benefits for group members only.
-If you will decide to purchase any program using discounted prices please write to us [email protected] and you’ll provided the link to discounted pages.
+If you will decide to purchase any program using discounted prices please write to us firstname.lastname@example.org and you'll provided the link to discounted pages.

 Sign up and be the first to hear about latest special offers & updates.